FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 check `mongo --version`, it might be too old.
 2.4.14 may not work, while 2.6.11 is reported to work.

 ### compiling timeouts
-If you keep getting timeouts when compiling, you have to create this `SBT_OPTS` environment variable:
+If you keep getting timeouts when compiling, use the `./bin/dev` wrapper script (instead of running `sbt` directly): `cp bin/dev.default bin/dev && chmod +x bin/dev`.
+Alternatively you can create this `SBT_OPTS` environment variable:

     export SBT_OPTS="-Xms64M -Xmx2048M -Xss4M -XX:ReservedCodeCacheSize=64m -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC"